Gluesticks Blog

 Easy Teddy Bear Pattern and Sewing Tutorial For Kids!

-A quick and easy easy teddy bear pattern in two sizes!
+A quick and easy teddy bear pattern in two sizes!
 A great sewing project to make with kids, and perfect for Operation Christmas Child shoe boxes, too!
 This post contains affiliate links.

 A quick and easy teddy bear pattern in two sizes!
 A great sewing project to make with kids, and perfect for Operation Christmas Child shoe boxes, too!